Autostrada A22 (Italy): Trento and Rovereto urban bypass

-In order to solve the traffic problems inside the cities of Trento and Rovereto, it is under consideration of the Autonomous Province of Trento the free use of the highway in the sections between the tollbooths of Trento Nord and Sud, and Rovereto Nord and Sud.
+In order to solve the traffic problems inside the cities of Trento and Rovereto, it is under consideration of the Autonomous Province of Trento the free use of the highway in the sections between the tollbooths of Trento North and South, and Rovereto North and South.
 In particular, in the city of Rovereto, not being served by its own ring road, often occur long queues and traffic jams, frequently causing delays and accidents.
 The study provides for the gratuitousness of the segments between the tollbooths just for the citizens who entered and exited at the toll booths at issue.
 This is preferable due to the elevated construction costs of the potential building of an orbital road around Rovereto, about 200 million euros against about one million euro per year as pledged by the agreement between the Province and A22, and due to the lower environmental and panoramic impact compared to the building of a new ring road.

 Hydrogen highway

 A22 was due to be the first "hydrogen highway" all over Europe.
 By 2010, the motorway was planned to be served by a hydrogen supply system, based upon the California Hydrogen Net (CaH2Net), realised due to the will of the governor of the State of California Arnold Schwarzenegger.
 Hydrogen, not present in nature in its free form, must be produced by petroleum or by alternative sources; in line with the severe environmental safeguard adopted in the area of Bolzano, the propellant was due to be produced by renewable sources.

 After prolonged hesitations by both the province and A22, led respectively by Luis Durnwalder and Silvano Grisenti, in 2013 the works for the realisation of the hydrogen production plant got underway, despite the fact that yet in 2012 no decisions were made.

-In summer 2014, the plant was finished, supplying a new fuel station nearby Bolzano Sud tollbooth, inaugurated at the end of November.
+In summer 2014, the plant was finished, supplying a new fuel station nearby Bolzano South tollbooth, inaugurated at the end of November.

 Trento Sud toll booth

-On 3 May 2011 Trento Sud tollbooth was opened, and it allowed to redirect the traffic circulation on the Trento orbital road whenever the motorway is partially or totally shut down.
-However, with the opening of Trento Sud tollbooth, the Trento Centro one has been closed outbound.
+On 3 May 2011 Trento South tollbooth was opened, and it allowed to redirect the traffic circulation on the Trento orbital road whenever the motorway is partially or totally shut down.
+However, with the opening of Trento South tollbooth, the Trento Central one has been closed outbound.